Charles B. Winstead: John Dillinger

 In May 1934, Winstead and several other Western agents, including former Oklahoma City policemen Jerry Campbell and Clarence Hurt, were assigned to the Chicago Field Office to help apprehend John Dillinger and his gang of bank robbers.
 After the Little Bohemia fiasco in April, in which agents led by Melvin Purvis and Sam Cowley had killed a civilian and lost an agent in a failed ambush of Dillinger's gang, FBI Director J. Edgar Hoover brought in the experienced Texans to augment Purvis's still-relatively inexperienced agents.

 Winstead is widely believed to have been the agent who fired the fatal shot into Dillinger during the FBI's ambush at the Biograph Theater, shooting him in the back of the head at close range.
 For this, he received a personal letter of commendation from Hoover.

-After Dillinger's death, Winstead helped track down Dillinger's former gang mate Lester Gillis/Baby Face Nelson, narrowly missing a confrontation with Nelson when he and Nelson drove past each other on a rural Illinois road.
-Winstead's encounter with the outlaw ultimately led to Nelson's showdown with the FBI outside Barrington, Illinois, in which both Nelson and Agents Cowley and Hollis were fatally injured.
+After Dillinger's death, Winstead helped track down the new "Public Enemy Number One", Baby Face Nelson, narrowly missing a confrontation with Nelson when he and Nelson drove past each other on a Highway 14 in Barrington, Illinois on November 27, 1934.
+Winstead's encounter with the outlaw ultimately led to the Battle of Barrington.